mcpcpc/mcpcpc.github.io/src/index.md

 # Creating Mimimum Viable Solutions

-My name is Michael Czigler and I create dead-simple programs that contain all of the core components that have been deemed necessary to be a viable solution.
+My name is Michael Czigler and I create dead-simple programs that contain all of the core components that have been deemed necessary to be a viable product.
-Most of my projects are written in the C programming language, which best aligns withe the suckless.org and Unix philosophies.
+Most of my projects are written in the C programming language, which best aligns with the suckless.org and Unix philosophies.

 ## xwm